Hierarchical Explanations for Video Action Recognition

+More relevant to our method, \cite{wang2022hint} build relations between neurons and hierarchical concepts.
+However, our method differs from \cite{wang2022hint} in three significant ways 1) their method is posthoc (a separate concept classifier is trained) while ours is builtin, 2) to learn hierarchical concepts they utilize wordnet hierarchy of Imagenet while we do not, 3) considers the contribution of neurons (non comprehensible for humans), whereas we visualize learned features by the prototype layer.

-The idea to provide built-in explanations with prototypes was first explored in \cite{li2018deep}, where the authors introduced a prototype layer in the network with an encoder-decoder architecture.
+The idea behind prototype-based models, to provide built-in explanations with prototypes was first explored in \cite{li2018deep}, where the authors introduced a prototype layer in the network with an encoder-decoder architecture.
 The prototype layer stores weights which are close to encoded training samples, and a decoder is used to visualize them.
 However, their model fails to generate realistic visualizations for natural images.
 Thus \cite{chen2019looks} proposed to learn prototypes for each class and visualized them by tracing them back to the input images without a decoder.
-Our work is inspired by \cite{chen2019looks}, but where their work is limited to 2D images and provides only one-level explanations we extend it to multi-level explanations for videos.
+We get inspiration from \cite{chen2019looks} to provide built-in explanations, but where their work is limited to 2D images and provides only one-level explanations we extend it to multi-level explanations for videos.

-\cite{rymarczyk2020protopshare} focuses on reducing the number of prototypes for each class by finding shared prototypes among classes. \cite{nauta2021looks} enhances the prototypical explanations by adding textual explanations to explain prototypes. \cite{wang2021interpretable} introduced a different similarity metric for computing similarities between prototypes and image patches.
-They also introduced a loss function to enhance the diversity of prototypes within a class.
+\cite{rymarczyk2020protopshare} focuses on reducing the number of prototypes for each class by finding shared prototypes among classes. \cite{wang2021interpretable} introduced a different similarity metric for computing similarities between prototypes and image patches.
 Deformable ProtoPNet \cite{donnelly2022deformable} learns spatially flexible prototypes to capture pose and context variations in the input.
 All previous prototype-based explanation methods provide explanations without considering the hierarchical relations between classes on well-defined image CUB birds \cite{wah2011caltech} and Stanford cars \cite{KrauseStarkDengFei-Fei_3DRR2013} datasets.
 In contrast inspired by the human way of explanations we consider hierarchical relations between classes while learning prototypes for each class for video datasets.